A Conceptual Model and Methodology for Sustainability-aware, IoT-enhanced Business Processes

 \subsection{Step 3: Analyze collected sustainability data}

-The third step involves acquiring and preparing data from the different sources and using them to calculate the sustainability indicators defined earlier.
+The third step involves acquiring and preparing the data from the IoT devices and business processes, and using them to calculate the sustainability indicators defined earlier.
 This step transforms raw data into insights for decision support as shown in Fig.~\ref{fig:Step3Metodologia}.

-\begin{enumerate} \item Task: Collect Measurement Data. \begin{itemize} \item Description: This task is responsible for acquiring data via different data collectors during a specified observation period. \item Main Actors: Data-collector. \item Input Artifacts: IoT data schemas, BP data, other data, and observation period. \item Output Artifacts: Collected data in a database. \item Running example: Data from 122 hotel stays have been recorded over a three-month observation period across three short-stay rooms.
+\begin{enumerate} \item Task: Collect Measurement Data. \begin{itemize} \item Description: This task is responsible for acquiring data via different data collectors during a specified observation period. \item Main Actors: Data-collector. \item Input Artifacts: IoT data schemes, BP data, other data, and observation period. \item Output Artifacts: Collected data in a database. \item Running example: Data from 122 hotel stays have been recorded over a three-month observation period across three short-stay rooms.
 During this period, the Home Assistant system collects and stores data generated by the installed IoT devices, such as smart plugs and smart HVAC systems.
 The filled-in surveys from the hotel guests are manually entered into a database. \end{itemize}

 \item Task: Derive Sustainability Indicators from Data. \begin{itemize} \item Description: This task prepares the data collected from sensors and other relevant sources into actionable information to derive the sustainability-related \emph{indicators} as defined in Task~2.3. \item Main Actor: Data-engineer. \item Input Artifacts: Collected data and measurements for indicators. \item Output Artifacts: Sustainability indicators calculated from data. \item Running example: the MCFI is calculated using the guest survey responses.
 According to the surveys recorded in the observation period, 94 of the check-ins were completed without reported issues, while the remaining 28 experienced some form of friction--including delays in key delivery (12 cases), incorrect room assignments~(7), and missing guest documentation~(9).
 The mean, normalized values obtained are: $\overline{S'} = 0.4$ for guest satisfaction; $\overline{F'} = 0.39$ for frictions; and $\overline{P'} = 0.38$ for perceived time; which gives a resulting MFCI score of 0.46 for the three-month observation period.